Leave your contact details and Get 3 Live Classes for Free

 Should You Retake the SAT if You Score 1390?

-Students who dream about entering UCLA or similar competitive colleges should take the SAT examination again to elevate their test score thus improving their college admissions opportunities.
+Students often wonder is a 1390 a good SAT score for competitive colleges like UCLA, and this question usually determines whether retaking the test is necessary.
 Students who have reached satisfaction with their 1390 SAT score should evaluate their application strength before making the decision to retake the test.

 How to Decide Whether to Retake the SAT?